BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 If your mod does not have any ScriptExtender content yet, you want to add the necessary folders and files to your mod.

+> Don't want to create the files yourself?
+> Download the Script Extender sample mod [here], drag the `ScriptExtender` folder to the correct location and modify the files
+{.is-info}

 Create a `ScriptExtender` folder in your `ModName` folder in `Mods` where your `meta.lsx` file is located.